jlinoff/pam/PROPOSAL.md

 Both reports currently tell you there is a problem and leave you to find the records yourself.
 In a vault of a few hundred entries that is most of the work.

+### Status: 11a and 11b click-through DONE

+Both reports are now actionable. `selectRecordsByTitle()` in `search.js` is shared by them, so the escaping and the guard exist once.

+- **Reuse report** — the group heading is a button.
+Clicking it selects that group's records and closes the report.
+The titles come from the cached group rather than the rendered list, because the displayed title has had its INACTIVE marker stripped and is not always the record's title.
+- **Breach report** — each entry's title is a button, selecting that one record.
+Not the whole group sharing the password: the verdict is about a password, but the user is being sent somewhere to change it, and they change it one record at a time.

+**The escaping is the part that could have gone wrong quietly.** Titles are arbitrary user text and are not unique.
+A title containing `(`, `|` or `.` would otherwise alter the meaning of the pattern built from it and match the wrong records — silently, in a feature whose entire purpose is finding the right ones. `escapeRegExp()` handles it and four tests cover the cases, including that an escaped pattern still matches its own title and nothing else.

+The pattern is anchored — `^(Facebook|Instagram)$` — so selecting `Google` does not also bring in `Google Cloud`.

+**When `searchRecordTitles` is off, selection is disabled rather than merely warned about.** `searchRecords()` only compares against titles when that preference is set, so any pattern built from titles matches nothing.

+Three layers, because a transient status message at the bottom of the screen is easy to miss:

+- The reports render those entries as **plain text**, not buttons.
+A control that looks clickable and silently does nothing is worse than one that does not look clickable at all.
+- Each report carries a line saying why selection is unavailable and where to turn it back on.
+- `selectRecordsByTitle()` still refuses and explains, as a backstop for the preference changing while a report is open.

+Documented in the preference's own description in the dialogue and in the README, since the dependency is not guessable: nothing about "Search Record Titles" suggests it governs clicking an entry in a report.

+Neither report puts a password in the search box.
+The pattern is built from titles only — building one from password *values* would recreate the search oracle fixed in v2.3.0.

 ### 11a.
 Reuse report: click a group to select its records